Schachte/rate-limiter/README.md

 ![Test Suite](https://github.com/schachte/rate-limiter/actions/workflows/run_go_tests.yml/badge.svg)

-Simple and scalable rate limiter that leverages the token bucket algorithm, written in Go.
+Simple and scalable rate limiter that leverages the token bucket algorithm.
+Useful as a sidecar proxy or direct integration into your application.
+See usage below.

 # Usage